 Pete received his DPhil degree in History from St Antony’s College, Oxford and then held postdoctoral fellowships at Tsinghua University’s Schwarzman College and Oxford’s Rothermere American Institute.
 He was an LSE Fellow in East Asian History at the London School of Economics for two years before moving to HKU.
 During his doctorate, he undertook fieldwork through research fellowships at Peking University and the Library of Congress.
 He holds an MSt in Global and Imperial History from Oxford and a BA in International History from LSE and studied Chinese on a government scholarship at National Taiwan University’s ICLP programme.

-Below the Summit: How Athletes, Musicians, and Scientists Remade US-China Relations, 1969–1978 (under contract with Cambridge University Press)
+Improbable Diplomats: How Ping-Pong Players, Musicians, and Scientists Remade US-China Relations (forthcoming, Cambridge University Press)

 ‘An “Exceedingly Delicate Undertaking”: Sino-American Science Diplomacy, 1966–78’, Journal of Contemporary History, 56:1: 166-190 (January 2021)

 ‘(Mis)Perceptions of Domestic Politics in the U.S.-China Rapprochement’, Diplomatic History, 43:5: 890–915 (November 2019)

 Recent talks and presentations

 ‘Rethinking the Cold War Narrative of “Only Nixon Could Go to China” and the Origins of US-China “Peer Competition”’, ‘Narrating Cold Wars’ conference, Hong Kong Baptist University, November 2021

 ‘Sino-American People-to-People Exchanges in the 1970s: The View from Beijing (and Shanghai)’, ‘Conflicts, Geography, and Pax Americana in Cold War East Asia’ conference, Faculty of Asian and Middle Eastern Studies, University of Cambridge, July 2021